Review This Information

 In Case of Emergency

-The phone number for the camp office is (706)-754-4513.
-Please call this number first if you need to reach the camp.
-If you do not reach anyone at the office number, you may call the camp kitchen at (706)-754-3562.
+The phone number for the camp office is (706) 754-4513.
+Please call or text this number if you need to reach the camp.
+If you do not reach anyone at that number, you may call the camp kitchen at (706) 754-3562.
+Please only use this number if absolutely necessary.
 If your child needs to talk to you, permission will be given to use the camp phone.

 North Georgia Christian Camp Policy